-The re-aligned route should reflect the character of the existing B4009 road, and be a maximum of 6.5m in width, with verges on either side.
-There should be substantial screening in all sections of the route where it traverses or is close to residential areas, with large native trees especially on the countryside-facing sectors of the road and mixed native hedges on either side of the road for the majority of its length.

-Footpaths, bridleways and cycleways should be safe and have protected crossing points at regular intervals to encourage and enable safe transit to the town's facilities and access to the wider countryside.

-The alternative route would be situated within the current 7.5 tonnes gross weight limit area, and provision should be provided at junctions with the B4009 at Shirburn Road and Britwell Road for non-permitted traffic to reverse their direction.
-The priorities at each of the junctions should be set to encourage use of the alternative road and discourage all through traffic from entering the town centre or from using the B480 through Cuxham.
-Traffic calming measures should be installed on the town-side carriageway of the B4009 at Britwell Road and Shirburn Road.
+- Reflect the character of the existing B4009 road - Be a maximum of 6.5m in width with verges on either side - With substantial screening in all sections of the route where it traverses or is close to residential areas, with large native trees especially on the countryside-facing sectors of the road and mixed native hedges on either side of the road for the majority of its length. - Footpaths, bridleways and cycleways should be safe and have protected crossing points at regular intervals to encourage and enable safe transit to the town's facilities and access to the wider countryside. - The alternative route would be situated within the current 7.5 tonnes gross weight limit area. - The priorities at each of the junctions should be set to encourage use of the alternative road and discourage all through traffic from entering the town centre or from using the B480 through Cuxham. - Traffic calming measures should be installed on the town-side carriageway of the B4009 at Britwell Road and Shirburn Road.

-7.5 Allocated development sites
+6.5 Allocated development sites

 The following 3 sites have been allocated for housing in the WNDP.
-Further detail on each of these sites, including the outcome of the assessment process, is included in the WNDP Development Strategy Topic Paper.
+Further detail on each of these sites, including the outcome of the assessment process, is included in the WNDP Development Strategy Topic Paper (WNDP 12).